Traffic Tickets in Washington DC

 - In person.

-To pay your WA, D.C. traffic ticket online, visit the appropriate website below:
+To pay your D.C. traffic ticket online, visit the appropriate website below:

-Be sure to have your VISA, MasterCard, or Discover card ready for payment.
+Be sure to have your debit or credit card ready for payment.

 To pay your Washington, D.C. traffic ticket by mail, you will need: